plow-technologies/onping-templates/DIY/README.md

 Ensure that your Arduino IDE is configured for the Feather 32u4, and all dependencies are properly installed in the IDE.
 Then, **click the blue checkmark** in the top left.
 If you don't get any errors, **clicking the blue arrow** next to the checkmark.
 When the dialog box reads `Done uploading.` your configuration has been uploaded to the Pulse.

 The green LED on the side of the Pulse will light up when it successfully connects to the mqtt broker.
-Be sure to physically connect the Pulse to your network via Ethernet [later, support for wifi and wifi instructions].
+Be sure to physically connect the Pulse to your network via Ethernet.

 You're done configuring the Pulse for almost all default functionalities.
 The next steps should work as described.